Self-supervised Learning-based Reconstruction of High-resolution 4D Light Fields: Experiments on Our Real-world Hybrid Dataset

-To demonstrate the advantage of our unsupervised method, we conduct further evaluations on our real-world hybrid dataset described in \cref{sec:system}.
-We apply the same pre-processing operations to the images in our hybrid dataset, as depicted in \cref{subsec:5.1}.
-As the ground truth HR LF images are not available for supervision in our real hybrid dataset, we follow~\cite{jin2023LFHSR} to simulate hybrid datasets for training the ESLB networks~\cite{yeung2018LFSSR,wang2022disentangling,liang2023EPIT,jin2023LFHSR} to ensure fair comparisons.
-In addition, the NLB~\cite{boominathan2014PaSR,wang2016iPADs} and SSLB~\cite{cheng2021LFZSSR} methods are performed on our real-world hybrid dataset directly.
+To demonstrate the advantage of our self-supervised method, we conduct further evaluations on our real-world hybrid dataset described in Section \ref{sec:system}.
+We apply the same pre-processing operations to the images in our hybrid dataset, as depicted in Sub-section \ref{subsec:implement}.
+We adopt Adam optimizer \cite{kingma2014adam} with $\beta_{1} = 0.9$, $\beta_{2} = 0.999$ for both the pre-training and training stages.
+The learning rate of all networks is set to $2\times10^{-4}$ initially and decreases by a factor of 0.5 every 15 epochs for training CVS-Net and HLFSSR-Net, and decreases by a factor of 0.5 every 125 epochs for training BD-Net.
+Due to the complexity of the image degradation on our real-world dataset, the training of the BD-Net is stopped after 500 epochs.
+The training of both the CVS-Net and the HLFSSR-Net is stopped after 50 epochs.
+To retrain the compared supervised networks \cite{wang2024real-worldLF,jin2023LFHSR,chang2022FHLFSR} on our real-world hybrid LF dataset, as the ground truth (HR LF SAIs) is not available for supervision, we follow Sub-section \ref{subsec:exp_setup} to simulate training datasets and follow the implementation details described in these paper \cite{wang2024real-worldLF,jin2023LFHSR,chang2022FHLFSR} to ensure fair comparisons.